pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 ## Message counts

-Requires Message Persistence enabled.
+Requires Message Persistence.

-Returns the number of messages published since the given timetoken(s).
-Count includes messages with timetoken >= channelTimetokens.
-For Unlimited message retention keys, only the last 30 days are counted.
+Returns the number of messages published since given timetokens (greater than or equal to each channel’s timetoken).

+Note: With Unlimited retention, only messages from the last 30 days are counted.

 ### Method(s)